A little star: Trisomy 18 or Edward's Syndrome

 Part 1: Pregnancy to diagnosis (long version!)

 Elodie is now 8 months old, and we count ourselves very lucky as her health so far has been relatively good.
-Nearly all babies are screened for the three main trisomies (Down and Patau being the other two) early on in pregnancy, and our screening came back low risk so we didn't think we had anything to worry about in that regard.
+Nearly all babies are screened for the three main trisomies (Down and Patau being the other two) at the twelve week scan during pregnancy, and our screening came back low risk so we didn't think we had anything to worry about in that regard.

 At the 20 week scan, the sonographer saw a small hole in the heart, which as weeks went on and we had many more specialist scans, turned out to be far more large and serious than originally thought.
 We were told she would definitely need at least one major open heart surgery in her first year of life.